corsairmarks/asari_portraits_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Don't allow other species to use the 0-cost Asari trait
 * 1.0.2 Namelist tweaks
+* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+    * Add new localisation keys introduced in 3.1
+    * Set Asari as female-only using new features

 ## Source Code